 Mission Statement: The mission of the Crozier Center for Women is to be a safe space for all people to discuss and think critically about gender and gender identity/expression; to be a presence on campus that addresses issues across the gender spectrum while focusing special attention on minority gender experiences (women, trans, non-binary, etc); and to provide safe sex programming, information, and supplies.

 The space is Crozier is also available to be reserved by recognized student organizations and departmental offices.
-Reservations should be made in accordance with the event management policy and on EMS.
+Reservations should be made in accordance with the event management policy and on Kenyon Reservations.